For Faculty

 All CTAS tutors receive regular and comprehensive training in national models of student-centered learning; they undergo training when they are first hired, before each semester, and during the semester.

-CTAS tutor training covers topics such as: Tutoring pedagogy and the tutoring cycle, discipline-specific tutoring techniques and best practices, questioning techniques which teach students to think deeply about the material, ELL and learning issues, approaches to help students' anxiety and apprehension towards a subject, study skills to help students become better learners (such as test taking skills, textbook reading skills, and writing skills), and using Blackboard Collaborate Ultra for live distance tutoring.
+CTAS tutor training covers topics such as: Tutoring pedagogy and the tutoring cycle, discipline-specific tutoring techniques and best practices, questioning techniques which teach students to think deeply about the material, ELL and learning issues, approaches to help students' anxiety and apprehension towards a subject, study skills to help students become better learners (such as test taking skills, textbook reading skills, and writing skills), and using Zoom for live distance tutoring.

 Our tutors range from academically strong QCC students to experienced educators with M.A. and Ph.D. degrees.
 Many CTAS tutors are working on 4-year degrees, graduate degrees, or research; some are current adjunct instructors or retired K-12 teachers.